Vanishing dielectric constant regime for the Navier Stokes Maxwell equations: A priori estimates

 In this section we will recover the main a priori estimates necessary to prove Theorem \ref{teo:main}.
 Let $\ue_0$, $\be_0$ and $\ee_0$ be smooth initial data and $\ue$, $\be$ and $\ee$ the unique global smooth solutions of the Cauchy problem \eqref{eq:mns}-\eqref{eq:id}.
 The first basic $\e$-independent a priori estimate for the system \eqref{eq:mns} is the classical energy estimate, see \cite{M10}. \begin{lemma} Let $(\ue,\be, \ee)$ be a solution of the system \eqref{eq:mns}, then the following differential equality holds.

 \end{lemma} \begin{proof} The proof is rather standard.
-We multiply the first three equations of \eqref{eq:main} by $\ue$, $\be$ and $\ee$ respectively.
+We multiply the first three equations of \eqref{eq:mns} by $\ue$, $\be$ and $\ee$ respectively.
 We integrate by parts in space, by using the definition of $\je$ and adding up everything we obtain \eqref{eq:est1}. \end{proof} The a priori estimates of Lemma \ref{lem:est1} are clearly not enough to justify the limit as $\e$ goes to zero.
-In order to get further a priori estimates we need to consider the following formulation of the system \eqref{eq:mns}:
+In order to simplify the computations to get further a priori estimates, we rewrite the system \eqref{eq:mns} in the following form,

 The initial data for the system \eqref{eq:main} are

 Note that the value of $\partial_t\be$ at time $t=0$ is obtained from the system \eqref{eq:mns} and the pressure has been redefined.
 The next Lemma is the first main a priori estimate of the paper.
 Before stating it we define the following quantities